-An employee’s journey from hire to exit takes them through a variety of behaviors and experiences.
-Many of them could be positive but you can’t always expect all to be that.
-You can, however, learn from these and improve the employee experience.
+Employee journey takes them through a variety of behaviors and experiences from hire to exit.
+Many of them could be positive, but you can’t always expect all to be that.
+You can, however, learn from these for improving employee experience.

 Why is an effective employee experience important?

-Good employee experience is crucial, for it not only determines the intent of an employee to stay with the organization but also their productivity and engagement.
-Organizations with engaged employees are bound to make twice the amount of revenue than organizations with disengaged employees.
+Positive employee experience is crucial, for it determines not only the intent of an employee to stay with the organization but also their productivity and engagement.
+Organizations are now focusing on employee engagement because they know that companies with engaged employees will make twice as much revenue as those with disengaged employees.

 Key ideas for improving the employee experience at work